 Austin Office Market

-Annual full-service rental rates spiked to a new high of $44.86/SF, reflecting a quarterly increase of 2.8% increase and an 8.1% increase year over year.
-Direct and sublet availabilities decreased by 60 basis points and 20 basis points on a quarterly basis, respectively.
-As a result, the overall vacancy rate declined by 20 basis points quarter over quarter to 23.6%.
-The under-construction pipeline emptied out, ending the quarter with 185,641 SF under construction as The Republic delivered earlier in the quarter.
-Additionally, restrictive fiscal policies and rising building costs have curbed new office groundbreakings.
-Quarterly leasing activity increased to 1.3 MSF when compared to the previous quarter but remains well below the 16-year third-quarter average of 2.0 MSF.
+Annual full-service rental rates spiked to a new high of $45.27/SF, reflecting quarterly and annual increases of 1.0% and 9.3%, respectively.
+Overall vacancy increased by 20 basis points quarter over quarter to a record high of 23.4% as historically low recent net absorption has been driven by business and professional and technology companies continuing to shed excess space.
+The under-construction pipeline continued to empty out, ending the quarter with 100,453 SF under construction as restrictive fiscal policies and rising building costs have curbed new office groundbreakings.
+Quarterly leasing activity decreased to 1.1 MSF as compared to the previous quarter and remains well below the 16-year fourth-quarter average of 1.9 MSF as corporations slow leasing decisions to evaluate the impacts of artificial intelligence and hybrid work policies on space utilization.

 Austin Industrial Market

-The market recorded 812,120 SF of positive absorption in the third quarter of 2025, marking the 25th consecutive quarter of positive absorption.
-Overall rental rates increased by 3.5% quarter over quarter to $14.82/SF, reflecting a decline of 1.1% from the historic high achieved during the first quarter of 2024.
-The construction pipeline delivered 1.6 MSF during the third quarter of 2025.
-The under-construction pipeline ended the quarter with 16.1 MSF remaining under construction, ticking up 1.6% quarter over quarter.
-After three consecutive years of new deliveries outpacing annual demand, the imbalance has persisted in 2025.
-Through the third quarter, developers have delivered 7.2 MSF of new space compared with 2.8 MSF of net absorption, a 4.4 MSF gap that has driven the vacancy rate up by 330 basis points year over year to a record 14.1%.
+The market recorded 444,293 SF of positive absorption in the fourth quarter of 2025, marking the 26th consecutive quarter of positive absorption.
+Overall rental rates decreased by 2.4% quarter over quarter to $14.45/SF, reflecting a decline of 3.2% from the historic high achieved during the first quarter of 2024.
+The construction pipeline delivered 2.0 MSF during the fourth quarter of 2025.
+The under-construction pipeline continues to be elevated at 12.3 MSF, despite decreasing by 8.3% quarter over quarter.
+After three consecutive years of new deliveries outpacing annual demand, the imbalance persisted through year-end.
+Through the end of 2025, developers completed 8.9 MSF of new space versus 3.0 MSF of net absorption, creating a 5.9 MSF demand deficit that has driven the vacancy rate up by 320 basis points year over year to a record high of 15.1%.